jsbrn/bandcamp-ripper/README.md

 It even embeds metadata and artwork, but you need ffmpeg installed to do this.

-This script is not meant to steal people's creative works, which is why the script only downloads the lossy mp3 previews from Bandcamp.
+This script is not meant to steal people's creative works.
+That is why the script only downloads the lossy mp3 previews from Bandcamp, and does not have access to tracks that artists have not enabled previews for.
 It does not attempt to find lossless versions anywhere on the internet.
-If you want lossless music from the artists you enjoy, you should support them by paying for the album.
+If you want the full lossless album, you should support the artist by paying for it.

 This shouldn't be an issue.
 You were already paying for music through Spotify, but because of their abysmal payout rates, you were essentially paying Spotify for the privilege of mooching off your favorite artists.
 A digital album is roughly the price of a month of Spotify, so buy one album a month and replace the old lossy version with your new lossless copy.